Full Listing of Invasive Plants | Noxious Weed Listing | Weeds Glossary | Victoria's Noxious Weeds Review | Invasiveness Assessment Report (2002)

 Australian Government's Department of Environment, Water, Heritage and the Arts website has publications including a 'Review of Progress on Invasive Species' (external link) as well as brochures and fact sheets.

-The Weed Biological Control portal aims to centralise information on the known distribution, availability and redistribution methods of weed biological control agents in south eastern Australia.
+The Weed Biological Control portal (external link) aims to centralise information on the known distribution, availability and redistribution methods of weed biological control agents in south eastern Australia.

 |This website provides a range of information about many weed species of relevance to Victoria.
 Information provided includes: maps of potential distribution and present distribution in Victoria; invasiveness assessment and impact assessment for species, and links to relevant websites for each species.
 This information can be accessed for each species listed under the following broad categories:|